carlosplanchon/measurevolume/README.md

 # measurevolume
-Gauge volume of an exchange based on snapshots of the order book.
+Gauge activity of market takers based on snapshots of the order book.

 <img src='market_takers.png'>